 10 Ways how to stop gambling addiction

 Gambling is defined as the act of betting or wagering money or other items of value on an event with uncertain results with the purpose of winning more money (or items of value).
 Taking part in any activity where a person uses money, hoping to win more, is considered gambling.
-It’s not just betting on sports teams; it also involves horse racing, casino, card games, pool, lotteries, and much more.
+It’s not just betting on sports teams; it additionally involves horse racing, casino, card games, pool, and lotteries.

 1. Plan ahead of time to prevent boredom

 Use a planner to make plans for every day.
-People who don’t like actual planners can use digital ones (such as Notes on their phones, apps, and calendars on their desktops).
+People who don’t like actual planners make do with digital ones (such as Notes on their phones, apps, and calendars on their desktops).
 Writing the plan down makes it “official,” and people are more likely to stick to it.

-Evidence shows writing plans and goals down can be a powerful tool in changing behavior.
-Vividly describing goals is strongly linked to success in achieving them, Forbes reported.
+Evidence shows writing plans and goals down is a powerful tool in changing behavior.
+Vividly describing goals is strongly linked to success in achieving them, a 2018 article written by Mark Murphy for Forbes reported.
 In this case, a thorough and detailed plan leads to greater adherence.
 This translates to reduced boredom and a lower risk of gambling.

 This particular tip works for people who want to recover from gambling addiction and persons who have already recovered but want to reduce the risk of relapse.